nythrox/nestjs-showcase/README.md

 **Exception filters** let you control the exact flow of control and the content of the response sent back to the client.

-Filters must implement the ExceptionFilter interface and use the decorator `@Catch()`, that allows you to chosse what type of exception to filter.
+Filters must implement the ExceptionFilter interface and use the decorator `@Catch()`, that allows you to choose what type of exception to filter.

 The ExceptionFilter requires the method `catch()`, that provides two parameters:
  - HttpException gives you the exception that was caught